nwager/kernel-docs/docs/reference/patch-acceptance-criteria.rst

 Signed-off-by
 ^^^^^^^^^^^^^

-The patches must have your Signed-off-by as the last line, after the upstream cherry-picked line.
+The patches must have your Signed-off-by (SoB) as the last line, after the upstream cherry-picked line.
 It can be generated using the ``-s`` option of the git-cherry-pick_ command.

 If the patch is from yourself and already has your SoB, a new SoB must be